sjyk/activedetect/README.md

 loadedData = c.loadFile('datasets/adult.data')
 ```

-Then, we can run the ErrorDetector, this error detector test all possible errors in a dataset (so it's slow!):
+Then, we can run the ErrorDetector, this error detector test all possible errors in a dataset (so it's slow!).
+Note that you can add a logger to any detector to start logging.
+Currently we've implemented a CSV logger that logs everything.
+You can disable certain types of logged information by subclassing the CSVLogging class and and replacing logging functions with noops.
 ```
-from activedetect.error_detectors.ErrorDetector import ErrorDetector detector = ErrorDetector(loadedData)
+from activedetect.error_detectors.ErrorDetector import ErrorDetector from reporting.CSVLogging import CSVLogging detector = ErrorDetector(loadedData)
+detector.addLogger(CSVLogging("log.csv"))
 detector.fit()
 ```